-Shlomo Kanner, an associate with Neuberger, Quinn, Gielen, Rubin & Gibber, P.A., handles matters in the area of estates and trusts.
+Shlomo Kanner, a principal with Neuberger, Quinn, Gielen, Rubin & Gibber, P.A., handles matters in the area of estates and trusts.
 He also has experience in matters involving commercial, corporate and general civil litigation for individuals and corporations.
 His diverse clients include commercial property owners, real estate developers, automobile dealerships, service providers, contractors, manufacturers and retailers.

 Committed to forging lasting relationships with each company and individual he represents, Shlomo's clients regularly seek his counsel throughout various stages of their companies' lifecycles.
 When a business dispute arises, Shlomo is skilled in handling cases from their inception, obtaining resolutions through litigation or settlement negotiations, and has achieved numerous favorable outcomes for clients.